 To provide a comprehensive analysis of its monetary policy, the Bank of Russia carried out a quantitative analysis of reasons for the inflation deviation from the 4% target over the period of

 The level of households’ inflation expectations that had already risen during the pandemic increased even more in March 2022.
 This was provoked by the drastic weakening of the ruble and the unprecedented surge in uncertainty.
-After peaking in March, inflation expectations then started to edge down, decreasing to 10.8% by July 2022, which is below the level of July 2021.
-However, given that inflation expectations are still weakly anchored, their current decrease might be unsteady.
+After peaking in March, inflation expectations then edged down, while staying elevated in October.
+This can be evidence that the Bank of Russia has achieved certain success in its efforts to anchor inflation expectations.
 Companies’ price expectations for the next three months also considerably increased in March 2022, reaching the maximum level on record — since January 2000.
-Nonetheless, already in April—July 2022, businesses’ price expectations started to go down and nearly returned to the level of early 2021.
-The decrease in companies’ price expectations was associated with a slower rise in costs, including because of a stronger ruble and subdued demand.
+Businesses’ price expectations lowered in April—August 2022, but then slightly rose in September—October, while staying below the level of early 2021.
+The decrease in companies’ price expectations was associated with a slower rise in costs, including because of a stronger ruble, and the contraction of demand.

 The Bank of Russia carries out regular surveys of companies.
 Executives of over 14,000 enterprises in all Russian regions take part in this monitoring for over twenty years.
 In May 2022, the Bank of Russia started to publish its monthly Business Climate Index calculated based on the surveys.